Open menu

 Design: 2022

-Located in the Liangshan Yi Autonomous Prefecture in southwestern Sichuan province.
-The Hua Hai Gao Earth Park Natural Art Gallery appears nestled in a tributary valley of the Anning River surrounded by the natural bounty of the Hengduan mountain region.
-Taking into careful consideration the sectional topography of the site to the building height and form, the building appears timelessly within the river valley, as if formed by the pre-Anthropocene geological evolution of the glacial river.
-Inspired by the eroded natural stone shapes of river boulders, the Natural Art Gallery is formed by three discrete concrete shell volumes floating above a recontoured river bed housing exhibition areas, combining art and nature showcasing the natural beauty of the river and the future Haihuagou Earth Park Development surroundings.
+Nestled in a tributary of the Anning River in Sichuan’s Liangshan Yi Autonomous Prefecture, the Hua Hai Gao Earth Park Natural Art Gallery is a striking blend of architecture and landscape.
+Carefully shaped in response to the site’s undulating, rocky topography, the building appears to rise from the ancient river valley.
+Inspired by the eroded shape of river boulders, the Natural Art Gallery consists of three discrete concrete shell volumes that appear to float above a recontoured river bed.
+These volumes house the exhibition spaces, combining art and nature to showcase the natural beauty of the river and the future Haihuagou Earth Park development.

-One approaches the Natural Art Gallery from the south via a pedestrian foot bridge to the roof of the reception/exhibition hall, physically and mentally separating the visitor from the bustle of the access road connecting the planned visitor and VIP parking at the mouth of the river delta.
-While crossing the bridge on a journey to the Natural Art Gallery, one enjoys a view upstream of the river where water is diverted via a hidden ballast valve allowing the stream to gently flow from each successive concrete roof vessel to the other in a series of controlled falls which are then diverted down as curtains of water around programmed areas to be experienced.
+Approaching the Natural Art Gallery via a pedestrian foot bridge that connects to the roof of the reception and exhibition hall, visitors experience a sense of physical and mental separation from the busy access road.
+While crossing the entry bridge, visitors are then immersed in views of the river upstream, where water is quietly diverted via a hidden ballast valve.
+From there, the stream flows gently from each successive concrete roof vessel in a series of controlled cascades, eventually falling down as curtains of water around programmed areas.

 Project Gallery